ncatlab/nlab-content/pages/1002.md

 ### Ultrafilters and codensity

-Another known universal characterization of the ultrafilter monad is via the concept of codensity monads.
+Another known universal characterization of the ultrafilter monad is via the concept of [[codensity monads]].
 (This fact was recently (June 2011) mentioned by Tom Leinster at the categories list, but it also appears sparsely in the literature; see for instance _Algebraic Theories_, exercise 3.2.12(e).)

 Let $i: Fin \to Set$ be the usual full inclusion of finite sets into sets.
 The restricted co-Yoneda embedding